King Charles offers condolences to Ireland after petrol station explosion | Headlines

 - United Kingdom

-Britain's King Charles offered his condolences on Monday to those who lost loves ones in an explosion at a petrol station in the Irish county of Donegal.
+Britain's King Charles offered his condolences on Monday to those who lost loved ones in an explosion at a petrol station in the Irish county of Donegal.

-"My wife and I were filled with immense sadness when we heard of that appallingly tragic explosion at Creeslough, County Donegal," Charles said in a statement of the explosion on Friday that has left 10 dead.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)